+JOHNNY

-I DEAL THE CARDS, THEN PICK THEM UP SPREAD THEM IN MY FINGERS LIKE A FAN I PLAY THE JACK, TO HOLD THE QUEEN HIT THE DEUCE WITH A TRES IF I CAN
+I DEAL THE CARDS, THEN PICK THEM UP

+SPREAD THEM IN MY FINGERS LIKE A FAN

+I PLAY THE JACK, TO HOLD THE QUEEN

+HIT THE DEUCE WITH A TRES IF I CAN

+DON'T LOOK IN MY PALM

+WHERE THE LINES ARE RUNNING OUT EVERYDAY

+THE MESSAGE THERE IS CLEAR AND CALM

+THE GAME'S A GAME UNTIL YOU PAY

+I'M A LONGSHOT GAMBLER

+A LONGSHOT GAMBLER

+AIN'T NO FUTURE IN MY HAND

+BROKEN LINES RUNNING CROSS MY HAND

+DAMN THIS HAND

+SEE MY LUCK HEADIN' FOR THE DOOR

+LOST SO MUCH CAN'T LOSE NO MORE

+PLACE THE BET, TOOK A CHANCE

+LOOKING FOR A STREAK OF LUCK

+SHOT THE DICE

+NOT ONCE BUT TWICE

+LORD DON'T LET ME

+LOSE TOO MUCH

-DON'T LOOK IN MY PALM WHERE THE LINES ARE RUNNING OUT EVERYDAY THE MESSAGE THERE IS CLEAR AND CALM THE GAME'S A GAME UNTIL YOU PAY I'M A LONGSHOT GAMBLER A LONGSHOT GAMBLER AIN'T NO FUTURE IN MY HAND
+DON'T OPEN MY PALM

+WHERE THE LINES ARE RUNNING OUT EVERYDAY

+THE MESSAGE THERE IS CLEAR AND CALM

+THE GAME'S A GAME UNTIL YOU PAY
-BROKEN LINES RUNNING CROSS MY HAND 'DAMN THIS HAND SEE MY LUCK HEADIN' FOR THE DOOR LOST SO MUCH CAN'T LOSE NO MORE PLACE THE BET, TOOK A CHANCE LOOKING FOR A STREAK OF LUCK SHOT THE DICE NOT ONCE BUT TWICE LORD DON'T LET ME LOSE TOO MUCH

-DON'T OPEN MY PALM WHERE THE LINES ARE RUNNING OUT EVERYDAY THE MESSAGE THERE IS CLEAR AND CALM THE GAME'S A GAME UNTIL YOU PAY I'M A LONGSHOT GAMBLER A LONGSHOT GAMBLER CAN'T SEE NO FUTURE IN MY HAND
+I'M A LONGSHOT GAMBLER

+A LONGSHOT GAMBLER

+CAN'T SEE NO FUTURE IN MY HAND

-Fade on gambling house.
+Lights tade on gambling house.

 Lights up on Kitchen.
-La Bremier I. 5-38 with the upmen at 18 with the women at their chores
+La Premier on the sings with the women at their chares